 While the official neighborhood name is Mount Pleasant, the portion of Main Street that runs from 2nd Avenue to 33 Avenue is also known as "South Main" or "SoMa".
 While all of Vancouver has gentrified over the last twenty years, this area has rapidly and radically changed.
 Once genuinely seedy, students and artists moved in about 20 years ago, followed by hipsters--who transformed South Main into the trendy neighborhood it is today--and now affluent hipsters.

 There's a very Vancouver-vibe to South Main that makes it a great destination for visitors.
 Along with several of Main Street's best restaurants and nightlife (see below), this area is one of the Top 10 Places to Shop in Vancouver.
-Along with home decor shops and antiques, there's boutique Canadian fashion (Twigg&Hottie for women, Eugene Choo for men and women) and curio shops, like the locally-famous Front & Company.
+Along with home decor shops and antiques, there's boutique Canadian fashion such as Eugene Choo for men and women, and curio shops, like the locally-famous Front & Company.

 Main Street Dining

-These are my favorites for Main Street dining, arranged from north to south:
+These are some highlights for Main Street dining, arranged from north to south:

 - Campagnolo (1020 Main Street) is a popular, moderately-expensive Italian restaurant very close to Science World.

 - Lucky's Doughnuts (2902 Main Street) is another local favorite, famed for its home-made doughnuts.